 Immediately after Jefferson became President in 1801, Muslim Barbary Pirates demanded $225,000, plus an annual tribute of $25,000.

 When Jefferson refused, the Pasha (Lord) of Tripoli declared war -- the first war the U.S. was in after becoming a nation.

 Jefferson sent U.S. frigates to the Mediterranean to protect American shipping.

 In his First Annual Message, December 8, 1801, Thomas Jefferson stated:

-On December 29, 1803, the new 36-gun USS Philadelphia ran aground on Morocco's shallow coast and Muslim pirates captured and imprisoned Captain William Bainbridge and his 307 man crew for 18 months.
+On December 29, 1803, the new 36-gun USS Philadelphia ran aground on Morocco's shallow coast.
+Muslims surrounded and captured Captain William Bainbridge and his 307 man crew for 18 months.

-To prevent the ship from being used by the Muslim Barbary pirates, Lieut.
-Stephen Decatur, on FEBRUARY 16, 1804, sailed his ship, the Intrepid, into the pirate harbor of Tripoli, burned the captured U.S. frigate "Philadelphia" and escaped amidst enemy fire.
+To prevent this ship from being used by Muslim pirates, Lieut.
+Stephen Decatur, in what was described as the "most bold and daring act of the age," sailed his ship, Intrepid, on FEBRUARY 16, 1804, into the Muslim pirate harbor and set the captured USS Philadelphia ablaze.

-The Navy and Marines later captured Tripoli and forced the Pasha to make peace on U.S. terms.
+The Pasha was force to make peace on U.S. terms.

 Frederick Leiner wrote in The End of the Barbary Terror-America's 1815 War Against the Pirates of North Africa (Oxford University Press):

 "Commodore Stephen Decatur and diplomat William Shaler withdrew to consult in private ...
 The Algerians were believed to be masters of duplicity, willing to make agreements and break them as they found convenient."